 Nasal Inhaler: Aromatherapy’s Unsung Hero

-When an essential oil has inhaled the odor, molecules travel up your nose where they are trapped by olfactory membranes.
-They are then carried to the limbic system where they pass between the major glands in the brain.
+When an essential oil has inhaled the odor, molecules travel up your nose, where olfactory membranes trap them.
+They are then carried to the limbic system, where they pass between the major glands in the brain.
 From the limbic system, odor messages go to the hypothalamus, which sends messages to the other parts of the brain (pituitary, pineal, and amygdala) and body, stimulating the autonomic nervous system (ANS), endocrine system, organ functions, secretions of antibodies, neurotransmitters, hormones and enzymes throughout the body.

 Many bodily functions such as digestive activity, respiration, hormone balance, heart rate, blood pressure, stress levels, pain reduction, and memory can be regulated through the connection between the limbic system and other parts of the brain and body.

 The effect of essential oils on the mind and emotions is extraordinary: uplifting depression, transforming anxiety into clarity, and stress into tranquility.
-Essential oils like chamomile are known to be sedative or stimulating like rosemary: addressing the autonomic nervous system to produce the desired effect. “ (1)
+Essential oils like chamomile are sedative or stimulating like rosemary: addressing the autonomic nervous system to produce the desired effect. “ (1)

 Odor messages are one of the fastest ways to achieve beneficial psychological or physiological effects.
 This extraordinary effect can take place in as little as ten seconds after inhaling an essential oil!

-The direct effect that odor can have on the hypothalamus perhaps suggests why aromatherapy is considered one of the most valuable tools in the treatment of stress and anxiety-related conditions, which can be seen as an overload of the sympathetic nervous system.
+The direct effect that odor can have on the hypothalamus perhaps suggests why aromatherapy is considered one of the most valuable tools in treating stress and anxiety-related conditions, which can be seen as an overload of the sympathetic nervous system.

-Aromatherapy Nasal Inhalers are a very easy tool to encourage your brain/ nervous system responses and to stimulate your neurotransmitters.
-“Inhalation of essential oils can communicate signals to the olfactory system and stimulate the brain to exert neurotransmitters (e.g. serotonin and dopamine) thereby further regulating mood.”
+Aromatherapy Nasal Inhalers are a straightforward tool to encourage your brain/ nervous system responses and stimulate your neurotransmitters.
+“Inhalation of essential oils can communicate signals to the olfactory system and stimulate the brain to exert neurotransmitters (e.g., serotonin and dopamine) thereby further regulating mood.”
 (3)

 The use of aromatherapy nasal inhalers is a much more concentrated inhalation application than just putting a drop of essential oil on a cotton ball, tissue, or even in a room diffuser.
 They are so easy and convenient to have on your desk, in your purse, backpack, pocket, or by your bedside table.

-The use of nasal inhalers has fewer precautions and safety issues to consider than other forms of aromatherapy applications, such as topical.
+The use of nasal inhalers has fewer precautions and safety issues than other forms of aromatherapy applications, such as topical.

-There are several parts to a nasal inhaler; the cover, insert, base cap, and a felt wick.
-If the felt wick is wrapped in a plastic coating you may choose to substitute this for a cotton pad.
-If you are using a cotton pad you may need to increase the number of essential oil drops.
+Several parts are to a nasal inhaler; the cover, insert, base cap, and a felt wick.
+If the felt wick is wrapped in a plastic coating, you may choose to substitute for a cotton pad.
+If you are using a cotton pad, you may need to increase the number of essential oil drops.